zumasys/docs/site/jbase/files/create-file/README.md

 ```

 **TJLOG**
 Creates a stub file in the current directory that points to the current transaction log set.
-An additional parameter, SET can be used to specify the log set.
+An additional parameter, **SET**, can be used to specify the log set.
 For more information see [jlogdup](./../../transactions/transaction-replication/jlogadmin).

 **DISTRIB**
 Creates a stub file in the current directory that references a distributed file.
 See [distributed files](./../distributed-files/distributed-files-index) for further information.

+**JLOCK**
+As of jBASE 5.7.10. this file type is a window into the [jDLS](../../jdls/README.md) lock table.
+For further information [Locking Models on jBASE](../../record-locking/locking-models/README.md).

 - **ENCRYPTED=YES**- The file is encrypted based on the encryption type specified when running the [jsecurity](./../../encryption/jbase-encryption-database-security) command.
 - **PERM**- The **PERM** parameters are used to set the permissions of the file as per the chmod command. i.e. an octal number nnn.
 By default the value is 666 and will be masked by the current umask setting.